Whither our UK NHS ?

 This is probably the only recipe for getting a government-sponsored private insurance element 'over the line' in the short term, given the public’s current resistance to privatising anything, let alone our ‘precious’ NHS.

 We must however ensure that the taxpayer isn't saddled with an additional burden as a result.
-Maintaining the contributory principle of NI deductions from salary to ensure a worker's future healthcare provision is essential to avoid this….what happens when a government tries to abolish the contributory principle NI embodies, and heap part of the financial 'black hole' back onto its key pensioner demographic, was decisively demonstrated by the 2024 election result....they really did deserve to lose.
+Maintaining the contributory principle of NI deductions from salary to ensure a worker's future healthcare provision is essential to avoid this….what happens when a government tries to abolish the contributory principle which NI embodies, and dump part of the financial 'black hole' back onto its key pensioner demographic, was decisively demonstrated by the 2024 election result....they really did deserve to lose.

 I hope this blog will stimulate further discussion on this important topic – please feel free to comment, but please don’t ‘shoot the messenger’, electronically or otherwise !

-First published: 19.8.22
+First published: 19.8.22; Revised 22.10.24

 Comments